 Viola rostrata

 In general, I think violets are hard to identify with real certainty, but thankfully this one has a few distinctive characteristics, starting with an extremely long “spur” on the back of the flower.
-There are also “toothed stipules”, or very small serrated leaflets in the space where the leaf meets the stem (see photo).
+There are also “toothed stipules”, or very small serrated leaflets in the space where the leaf meets the stem (see photo at right).
 And while some violets have “bearded” petals (a soft fuzz at the center of the flower), this one has 5 beardless petals.

-So, I think we might be on to something!
-I suspect this is “Long-spurred violet”, which is technically a “stemmed violet”.
-That means the flowers and leaves occur on the same stem.
+Long-spurred violet: check out those spurs!In Great-spurred Violet, the flowers and leaves occur on the same stem.
 (In some other species with spurs, the flowers are on separate stalks from the leaves.)
-The leaves of this one are heart-shaped and have long stalks.
+The leaves of this one are heart-shaped, gently serrated, and have long stalks.
 The flowers are a pretty pale blue to lavender and their lower petals have dark lines.

 So be on the lookout for Long-spurred Violet growing locally in moist woods.
 It is blooming right now and will continue to bloom from April to June.